Skip to main content

 • What you eat the night before a cholesterol test won’t significantly change your test results.

-• Long-term dietary habits affect cholesterol.
+• Cholesterol levels reflect long-term eating habits, not what you ate the day before the test.
 It generally takes weeks to months for a change in diet to affect cholesterol numbers.

 In most cases, whether you’ve eaten or you’re fasting before a cholesterol test won’t affect the results very much.
 The one exception to this is your triglyceride level, which can be elevated for several hours after eating a meal.
 For this reason, healthcare professionals often recommend fasting for 8 to 12 hours before you get your blood tested for cholesterol.